FireML-Dev/.github/profile/README.md

 Penguin - Assists with all non-java tasks as needed/requested.

-FlamingPhoe - Generates ideas and assists with coding.
+FlamingPheo - Generates ideas and assists with coding.

 ### About the projects